 Not all movement of the horse's mouth is an evasion.
 If we close the horse's mouth to evasive opening, we also close it to the natural opening necessary for licking, chewing, and relaxing the jaw.
 Those movements are all an important part of what horses do in order to process and release tension, lick, and swallow.
 When riding a horse who has a tendency to hold tension in his jaw (as many humans also do), I may use a rein technique that asks the horse to open his mouth for a moment which directly causes him to release tension.

 Often you will see dressage horses with huge amounts of foamy saliva.
 When the amount of foam accumulated is more than what is a natural result of wet lips softly touching each other, there is a good chance the horse is not swallowing.
 Decreased swallowing can often happen during athletic exertion (which is why athletes often spit), but during rest and recovery or even a short break, relaxed horses usually lick away any excess.
 (Unless they are unable to move their mouths enough to do that).
+You can find another blog about foamy mouths here.

 If you try doing dressage without a noseband and your horse goes worse, that does not prove that using a noseband was the best way to progress your training.
 It could prove the tight noseband was hiding a problem!
 If you take the noseband off and your horse gapes his mouth and goes above the bit, it means he has been thinking about and trying to do that every day but you couldn't see it.
 Now you have the opportunity to train and ride differently, so that even without a noseband he offers a quiet, soft, communicative mouth.